aws-ia/terraform-aws-eks-blueprints/examples/observability/eks-cluster-with-amp-amg-opensearch/README.md

 `terraform apply` will provision a new EKS cluster with Fluent Bit, Prometheus, and a sample workload.
 It will also provision Amazon Managed Prometheus to ingest metrics from Prometheus, an Amazon OpenSearch service domain for ingesting logs from Fluent Bit, and a bastion host so we can test OpenSearch.

+---
+**NOTE**

+This example automatically generates a key-pair for you and saves the private key to your current directory to make the next steps simpler.
+In production workloads, it is best practice to use your own key-pair instead of using Terraform to generate one for you.

+---

 #### Verify that the Resources Deployed Successfully

 - Check that the bastion host we use to test OpenSearch is running in the EC2 Console.